Are you having trouble getting the flat lids to seal on a Mason jar? Here are ten tips to consider.

 Make sure it is inserted as far as it will go into the machine.
 Also, make sure the hose to the attachment is inserted securely.

 No matter what method you are using, are you operating the machine long enough to pull out all the air?

 You should hear a difference in the sound of the motor as it slows slightly.
 If you are vacuum-packing with a hand pump, be sure you have pumped it several times and then do it one more time.

 FoodSaver suggests you try using two flat lids, one on top of the other if you are having difficulty getting a seal.
 Of course, you will remove the second lid when you are done as it is just laying on top.

 I have found this tip most helpful when sealing regular-mouth jars (as opposed to wide-mouth jars).

 For some reason, the smaller opening seems harder to seal, which is why I only buy wide-mouth jars if I’m purchasing new jars.
 Besides that, wide-mouth jars are easier to get the food in and out of and easier to clean.

 If you are still having trouble or you have another suggestion based on your own experience, please leave a comment.

 p.s.
-Just a reminder that the vacuum-packing process is not a substitute for heat canning.
+Just a reminder that the vacuum-sealing process is not a substitute for heat canning.
 Perishable foods must be kept in the refrigerator even when vacuum-packed.